What is ETIAS?

 Etias Visa Waiver Program

-ETIAS is an automated system designed by the EU to identify any risks associated with visa-exempt visitors traveling to the Schengen Zone.
+ETIAS is an automated system designed by the EU to identify any risks associated with visa waiver-exempt visitors traveling to the Schengen Zone.

 The European Union has launched the program to identify travelers that could pose a threat to the region.
 The ETIAS will be used to analyze the applicant’s data and compare it with security databases to prevent a potential threat from ever reaching the EU.
 The Travel Authorization System will: